 Frustrated?
-Whilst we’ve all been doing our best to stay safe during lockdown, there can be a lot of feelings that can come up during this time.
+Whilst we’ve all been doing our best to stay safe during the lockdown, there can be a lot of feelings that can come up during this time.

 Some of those feelings that I’ve mentioned have been boredom and a lack of control, but frustration is something that is probably the most relatable feeling at the moment.
 So let’s highlight that frustration.

 When you’ve had all of these plans, needs, wants and dreams, only to find this breezeblock of a barrier in your way, you’re not likely to take it well.

 However, let’s take a step back because COVID-19 is new, but frustration isn’t a new thing to enter your life.

 Frustration is a symptom of feeling stuck or out of control.
 It’s similar to anxiety in that frustration is trying to motivate you to do something and make a change.
 This is why, when you don’t act on that frustration you can get pretty angry.
 See it as if your mind is trying to help you but you don’t listen to it, then you’re going to act out in another, more negative, way.

 When it comes to coronavirus, a lot of your freedom has been taken away so you can’t do the things that you used to.